adamhipster/Weerwolf_Voting_App/README.md

 node server.js
 ```

-Open it the app at `http://localhost/stem`, which allows you to vote :)
+Open the app at `http://localhost/stem`, which allows you to vote.

 Adding names can be down as follows, type:
 ```